Steve Daines

-Steven David Daines (/'deɪnz/ DAYNZ; born August 20, 1962) is an American politician and former corporate executive who has served as the junior United States senator from Montana since 2015.
-A member of the Republican Party, he represented Montana's at-large congressional district in the U.S. House of Representatives from 2013 to 2015.
+Steven David Daines (/'deɪnz/ DAYNZ; born August 20, 1962) is an American politician and former corporate executive serving as the senior United States senator from Montana, a seat he has held since 2015, and the first Republican Class II Senator from Montana in 102 years.
+Previously, he represented Montana's at-large congressional district in the U.S. House of Representatives from 2013 to 2015.

-Before entering politics, Daines worked for the multinational corporation Procter & Gamble and the Montana-based software service RightNow Technologies.
-He was Roy Brown's running mate in the 2008 Montana gubernatorial election, losing in the general election to incumbent governor Brian Schweitzer.
+Daines was born in Los Angeles and grew up in Bozeman, Montana.
+Before entering politics, he held positions at Procter & Gamble and the Montana-based software service RightNow Technologies.
+He was Roy Brown's running mate in the 2008 Montana gubernatorial election, losing in the general election to incumbent governor Brian Schweitzer and lieutenant governor John Bohlinger.
 Daines ran again for public office in 2012 for Montana's at-large congressional district; he won the general election, defeating Democratic nominee Kim Gillan.

-After incumbent U.S. Senator Max Baucus announced he would not run for reelection in the 2014 Senate election, Daines won the open seat, defeating Democrat Amanda Curtis and becoming the first Republican to win a Senate seat in Montana since 2000.
+After incumbent U.S. Senator Max Baucus announced he would not run for reelection in the 2014 Senate election, Daines ran for U.S. Senate.
+He defeated Democratic nominee Amanda Curtis, becoming the first Republican to win a U.S. Senate seat in Montana in the 21st century.
 He was reelected in 2020, defeating the Democratic nominee, incumbent governor Steve Bullock.
-In 2023, he became chairman of the National Republican Senatorial Committee.
+In 2023, he became chairman of the National Republican Senatorial Committee, succeeding Rick Scott.
+Republicans gained four Senate seats in the 2024 election cycle and won a majority in the chamber.
+Daines became Montana's senior senator and the dean of Montana's congressional delegation when Jon Tester left office in 2025 following his defeat.

 Early life and education

 Daines was born in the Van Nuys neighborhood of Los Angeles to Sharon R. and Clair W. Daines.
 The family moved to Montana in 1964.
 He was raised in Bozeman, where he attended school from kindergarten through college.

-Daines graduated from Bozeman High School, where he served as student body president.
+Daines graduated from Bozeman High School, where he served as student body president and participated in policy debate; his partner was future U.S. Ambassador to Russia Michael McFaul.
 He earned a Bachelor of Science degree in chemical engineering from Montana State University.
 At Montana State, he became a brother of the Sigma Nu fraternity.